 One of the reasons slaves were separated from common tribes at the time of their capture and shipment to various colonies was to cut any form of communication among them to ensure no plan of escape or revolt would take place.
-Slaves were not allowed to read or write to also prevent this from…Continue
+Slaves were not allowed to read or write to also prevent this from happening.
+They were not educated because if they were, they…Continue

 Added by CShout1 on November 30, 2011 at 4:11pm — No Comments

 Former prime minister and president Arthur NR Robinson is the first recipient of Tobago’s highest award— the Tobago Medal of Honour.
-Tobago House of Assembly (THA) Presiding Officer, Ann Mitchell-Gift, presented the award to Robinson, the first chairman of the THA along with two posthumous…Continue
+Tobago House of Assembly (THA) Presiding Officer, Ann Mitchell-Gift, presented the award to Robinson, the first chairman of the THA along with two posthumous awards to Tobago’s first Member of the Legislative Council,…Continue

 Added by CShout1 on November 30, 2011 at 4:06pm — No Comments

 T&T’s Shenika Fernandez, Guyana’s Amanda King and Antigua’s Krystal Benjamin are the winners of the regional final of the 2011 Elite Model Look Caribbean Fashion Competition.
-The event, held at the Hyatt Regency Hotel in Port-of-Spain last Saturday, was staged by Trinidad Carnival mas…Continue
+The event, held at the Hyatt Regency Hotel in Port-of-Spain last Saturday, was staged by Trinidad Carnival mas band Islandpeople Mas.

 Added by CShout1 on November 23, 2011 at 11:46am — No Comments

 Trinidad Muslim League (TML) School, San Fernando has shown that it does not just excel in the academic field, having consistently produced numerous top 100, top ten and number one performances in the Secondary Entrance Assessment (SEA) primary school examinations.
-During the past six weeks many of…Continue
+During the past six weeks many of its standard one, two, three and four students…Continue

 Added by CShout1 on November 23, 2011 at 11:43am — No Comments